 When Mother Malkin, the queen of evil witches, escapes the pit she was imprisoned in by professional monster hunter Spook decades ago and kills his apprentice, he recruits young Tom, the seventh son of the seventh son, to help him.

 Jupiter Jones was born under a night sky, with signs predicting that she was destined for great things.
 Now grown, Jupiter dreams of the stars but wakes up to the cold reality of a job cleaning other people's houses and an endless run of bad breaks.
 Only when Caine Wise, a genetically engineered ex-military hunter, arrives on Earth to track her down does Jupiter begin to glimpse the fate that has been waiting for her all along - her genetic signature marks her as next in line for an extraordinary inheritance that could alter the balance of the cosmos.
 Written by

 Technically speaking, I'm an alien.
 And from the perspective of Immigration, an illegal one.
-My parents met at the University in Saint Petersburg, where he taught Astrophysics, and she taught Applied Mathematics.
-My mother fell in love with him when she found him almost frozen to death on the bank of the Neva, staring up at the stars.
+My parents met at the University in Saint Petersburg, where he taught Astrophysics and she taught Applied Mathematics.
+My mother fell in love with him when she found him almost frozen to death on the bank of the Neva, staring at the stars.

 See more »

 The opening logos for Warner Brothers Pictures, Village Roadshow Pictures, and Rat-Pac Dune Entertainment are shown as solid gold with fancy engraving highlights.
 See more »